Find flights

 My flights with Norwegian

-In the past year, I’ve flown with Norwegian from London Gatwick to both Stockholm in Sweden and the Danish capital of Copenhagen, with both trips offering comfortable, no-drama journeys with friendly cabin crew and affordable fares.
-Next up with Norwegian, I have my eye on a trip to Tromsø, a city in Norway situated above the Arctic Circle and famed for being one of the best places in the world to see the Northern Lights.
+Recently, I’ve flown with them from London Gatwick to both Stockholm and Copenhagen (route availability can be seasonal, so check the latest schedules).
+Both trips were comfortable, no-drama journeys with friendly crew and great fares.
+Next on my list?
+A trip with Norwegian to Tromsø, a city high above the Arctic Circle that’s one of the best places on Earth to see the Northern Lights.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up to date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.